Andrew199617/js-syntax-extension/README.md

 ## Settings

+You can all call the command, Compile js file into ts file.
 Automatically enerate type file using this setting.
-You can all call the command, lgd.generateTypings.

 `
 lgd.options = {